mpdf/mpdf.github.io/reference/mpdf-variables/charset-in.md

 <p class="manual_param_dt"><span class="parameter">charset_in</span></p>
 <p class="manual_param_dd"><b>Values</b> (case-insensitive)

-Any string value allowed which is valid for the PHP function <a href="/reference/codepages-glyphs/iconv.html">iconv()</a>.
+Any string value allowed which is valid for the PHP function <a href="{{ "/reference/codepages-glyphs/iconv.html" | prepend: site.baseurl }}">iconv()</a>.
 This appears to vary depending on the local configuration.
-See the manual entry for <a href="/reference/codepages-glyphs/iconv.html">iconv</a> for usual values.
+See the manual entry for <a href="{{ "/reference/codepages-glyphs/iconv.html" | prepend: site.baseurl }}">iconv</a> for usual values.
 You may need to use cp1252 or windows-1252 instead of win-1252, or iso-88591 instead of iso-8859-1.

 <span class="smallblock">BLANK</span> or omitted: Expect all text input as UTF-8 encoding.</p>
 <h2>Examples</h2>